vgribov/cv/generic.md

 ## Personal information ##

 I love jazz music and author's cinema.
-A few years ago I used to spend my spare time somewhere in the mountains with my snowboard.
-Now I prefer to be with my family doing all sorts of nonsense with my 2-year-old son.
+A few years ago I used to spend my holidays in the mountains with my snowboard.
+Now I prefer to be with my family doing all sorts of nonsense with my 3-year-old son.

 ## Contact Settings ##